softwareguru/beam-summit-website/content/faq.md

 ---

-### Is the event free?
+## Is the event free?

 Yes!
-Beam Summit is free
+Beam Summit is free.

+## When will it be?

+Beam Summit 2026 will happen on June 22nd and 23rd, 2026.

 ## Where will it be?

-Beam Summit 2026 will happen on June 22nd and 23rd, 2026.
+Beam Summit 2026 will be at the Google campus at St John’s Terminal in New York City.

-Will sessions be live streamed?
+## Will sessions be live streamed?

 No. Beam Summit 2026 will be in-person only.
-However, we will record all sessions to later publish them in the [Apache Beam YouTube channel](https://www.youtube.com/channel/UChNnb_YO_7B0HlW6FhAXZZQ).
+However, we will record all sessions to later publish them in the Apache Beam YouTube channel.

 ## Is there a code of conduct?